-Teutonic knights, Polish kings and queens, majestic castles, Gothic side streets, sprawling market squares, snow-tipped mountain settings and a glaring absence of Warsaw make this list of Poland’s ten most beautiful towns a must-read for anyone thinking of hitting the Slavic East of Europe this year.
+Teutonic knights, Polish kings and queens, majestic castles, Gothic side streets, sprawling market squares, snow-tipped mountain settings and a glaring absence of Warsaw make this list of Poland’s 10 most beautiful towns a must-read for anyone thinking of hitting the Slavic East of Europe this year.

-Straddling the border between Poland and Slovakia to the south, charming little Chochołów sits on the cusp between the High and Low Tatra Mountains.
+Straddling the border between Poland and Slovakia, charming little Chochołów sits on the cusp between the High and Low Tatra Mountains.
 It’s famed primarily for its wealth of split-timber homes, which dominate the smattering of streets here in a show of rough-hewn, bucolic woodwork.
 And just as the town fizzles out at its edges, dense forests of evergreen pines rise in walls of deep and shadowy green, concealing a snow-packed woodland realm in the winter and oodles of enticing hiking trails in the summer.

 Shrouded by the ice-caked summits of the great Tatra Mountains, Zakopane has long been hailed as the ‘Winter Capital of Poland’.
 As soon as the first snow falls, oodles of visitors make their way to its charming center, where the rustic exteriors of traditional Gorale cabins ring the roadways and the city’s iconic curled lampposts illuminate plumes of cold air between the snowflakes.
 The action mainly focuses on bubbling Krupowki Street, a mass of earthy beer halls and aromatic grills touting regional smoked cheeses and blood-red sausages to skiers and snowboarders fresh from the pistes.